Keeping a pet

 What pets aren’t allowed?

 Dogs listed in the Dangerous Dogs Act 1991 and any animals listed in the Schedule of the Dangerous Wild Animals Act 1976 will not be given permission to live in one of our homes unless they can provide the government certificate of exemption.
-This is to protect the health and safety of any customers and Group employees who may come into contact with them.
+This is to protect the health and safety of any customers and Amplius employees who may come into contact with them.

 For up to date guidance, please visit the government's website.